CIDRAM/CIDRAM/_docs/readme.en.md

 Expires: 2016.12.31
 ```

-Section tags and expiry tags may be used in conjunction, and both are optional (see the example below).
+Any tags may be used in conjunction, and all tags are optional (see the example below).

 ```
 # Example Section.
 1.2.3.4/32 Deny Generic
+Origin: US
 Tag: Example Section
 Expires: 2016.12.31
 ```